Qatar denies White House claim Trump sent warning before Israel’s attack

 Leavitt added that Trump directed his special envoy, Steve Witkoff, to “inform the Qataris of the impending attack”.

-However, Qatar refuted the characterisation, with a spokesperson for the foreign ministry saying claims that the government had been “pre-informed of the attack are completely false”.
+However, Qatar refuted the characterisation, with a spokesperson for the Foreign Ministry saying claims that the government had been “pre-informed of the attack are completely false”.

-“The call that was received from an American official came during the sound of the explosions that resulted from the Israeli attack in Doha,” Majed Al-Ansari wrote in a statement on X.
+“The call that was received from an American official came during the sound of the explosions that resulted from the Israeli attack in Doha,” Majed al-Ansari wrote in a statement on X.

 Hamas said the attack killed five of its members, but its main negotiating team survived.
-Among the dead was a Qatari security officer, the country’s interior ministry said.
+Among the dead was a Qatari security officer, the country’s Interior Ministry said.
 Qatar’s Ministry of Foreign Affairs has decried the Israeli attack as “cowardly”, while condemning “any action targeting its security and sovereignty”.

 The Gulf country had previously helped to broker a pause in fighting in Gaza in November 2023 and a six-week ceasefire in January 2025.
-Its role had been regularly praised by both the administration of former President Joe Biden and President Trump.
+Its role had been regularly praised by both the administration of former US President Joe Biden and current President Trump.

 Israel struck central Doha just days after Trump issued a warning to Hamas’s negotiating team as he pushed for a new ceasefire.
 The US has repeatedly accused Hamas of stalling negotiations.
 Israel has been accused of repeatedly scuttling the talks.